aschey/terminput/README.md

 key presses and mouse clicks.
 This was mainly created as a common interface to the terminal backends that [Ratatui](https://crates.io/crates/ratatui) supports.

-Many TUI libraries want to support input from multiple backends, but mapping each backend's input structure into a common interface can be tedious.
-This library aims to provide a uniform interface to these types.
+Many TUI libraries with some kind of input handling mechanism want to support multiple backends, but mapping each backend's input structure into a common interface is tedious, and it can be difficult to keep up with all the new backends being added.
+This library aims to provide a uniform interface to these input types and prevent crates from having to manually add support for each backend.

 Additionally, we supply methods for parsing and encoding ANSI escape sequences for events.